DJBrohawk/GT7-Randomizer/ReadMe.txt

 ﻿READ ME
 Version 2.0

 Hello!
 Welcome to DJ Brohawk's GT7 randomizer app, Version 2!.
-Firstly, since this readme is quite long, if there are any comments, questions, or concerns, I can be found on Twitter @DJBrohawk! :)
+Firstly, since this readme is quite long (TL;DR section included), if there are any comments, questions, or concerns, I can be found on Twitter @DJBrohawk! :)

 This app is still very much in progress, so if you stumble upon it on GitHub, avert your eyes!
 Just kidding.